Dan Shaughnessy

-Dan Shaughnessy (born July 20, 1953) is an American sports writer.
-He has covered the Boston Red Sox for The Boston Globe since 1981.
-In 2016, he was given the J. G. Taylor Spink Award by the Baseball Hall of Fame.
-The 1980s Boston Celtics team furnished Shaughnessy with his now-famous sobriquet, "Shank," for the often unflattering and critical nature of his articles.
+Daniel Shaughnessy (born July 20, 1953) is an American sports writer.
+He has written for The Boston Globe since 1981, including stints as beat writer covering the Boston Red Sox and Boston Celtics.
+He is a recipient of the J. G. Taylor Spink Award, given by the Baseball Hall of Fame, and the Red Smith Award, given by the Associated Press Sports Editors (APSE) organization.

 Early life and education

 Shaughnessy was born in Groton, Massachusetts.
 After graduating from Groton High School, Shaughnessy subsequently attended the College of the Holy Cross, graduating in 1975.

 Career

+Shaughnessy worked part time for The Boston Globe from 1973 to 1977.
+He has noted that his first byline with the Globe was on October 4, 1973, when he was a 20-year-old college junior.
+Articles by Shaughnessy about the Boston Neighborhood Basketball League appeared in the Globe during the summer of 1974.

-He began his career as a beat reporter covering the Baltimore Orioles for the Baltimore Evening Sun in 1977 and 1978.
+Shaughnessy served as a beat reporter covering the Baltimore Orioles for The Baltimore Evening Sun in 1977 and 1978.
 He then was the national baseball writer for The Washington Star from 1979 until the newspaper folded in 1981.
-He has been a sports writer for The Boston Globe since September, 1981.
-During that time, he has served as the beat writer for the Boston Celtics and the Boston Red Sox, as well as a sports columnist for the Globe.
+He returned to The Boston Globe in September 1981.
+At the Globe, he has served as the beat writer for the Boston Celtics and the Boston Red Sox, and has been a sports columnist since 1989.

-Shaughnessy has authored or contributed to several sports-related books, including on the fierce Yankees–Red Sox rivalry.
-His book, The Curse of the Bambino, details the travails of the Boston Red Sox and their search for a World Series championship after selling Babe Ruth to the New York Yankees.
+Shaughnessy has authored or contributed to more than a dozen sports-related books, on topics including the fierce Yankees–Red Sox rivalry.
+His book The Curse of the Bambino details the travails of the Red Sox and their search for a World Series championship after selling Babe Ruth to the New York Yankees.
 He subsequently wrote Reversing the Curse after the Red Sox won the 2004 World Series.

-He is a contributor to ESPN The Magazine, and a regular guest on a Sunday night sports show, Sports Xtra.
-Shaughnessy discusses sports and current events on radio shows airing on WTKK; on ESPN's Rome Is Burning; and on NESN's SportsPlus and Globe 10.0.
+Shaughnessy has been a contributor to ESPN The Magazine, and a regular guest on a Sunday night sports show, Sports Xtra.
+He has also discussed sports and current events on radio shows airing on WTKK; on ESPN's Rome Is Burning; and on NESN's SportsPlus and Globe 10.0.
 On July 9, 2008, he made his debut as a guest host on the ESPN show Pardon the Interruption.
-He has a weekend radio show on WBZ-FM alongside Adam Jones.
+He also had a weekend radio show on WBZ-FM alongside Adam Jones.